TurBoss/blt/doc/tree.rst

   kind of pattern matching to perform and the pattern.
 By default each pattern will be compared with the node label.
 You can set more than one of these switches.
 If any of the patterns match (logical or), the node matches.
-If the **-key** switch is used, it designates the data field to be matched.  *Switches* may be any of the following.
+If the **-key** switch is used, it designates the variable to be matched.  *Switches* may be any of the following.

   **-depth** *numLevels*